hwlgml/SVI_NLP_Optimization/README.md

 In the end, no butterfly arbitrage was observed in any of the expiration date option data analyzed.
 This indicates that the volatility smile, as estimated by the SVI model, was convexly optimized for all log strike prices.

 **Analysis 2: Mathematical Analysis**
-Considering the SVI model's equation, this means that the second derivative of ( w(k) ) is positive for all values of ( k ).
+Considering the SVI model's equation, this means that the second derivative of w(k) is positive for all values of k.
 In other words, the differentiability shows that the volatility smile is continuous and smooth across all data points, without any sharp peaks, and the positive derivative confirms that the smile is convex.